Stand for election

 You don’t have to belong to a political party or group to stand for election.
-Rushcliffe has both councillors connected to a political party and those that stand as independents (candidates who do not belong to any olitical party); however, those working together as a party form the majority and lead the Council.
+Rushcliffe has both councillors connected to a political party and those that stand as independents (candidates who do not belong to any political party); however, those working together as a party form the majority and lead the Council.

 Make your voice heard - become a councillor